-I’m often told that my style resembles that of one analyst or another.
-And, I’m frequently asked whether I agree with a particular person.
+I don’t often look at other analysts’ opinions.
+But, when I do, it is always after determining my own forecast.
+I’m often told that my style resembles that of one analyst or another or asked whether I agree with a particular person.
 It’s not that I’m smarter than anyone else, but I really try to avoid such questions.
 They require a level of familiarity with someone else’s technique that I might not have.
 And, they can be a real distraction.

 Implementation & Communication

 Sign up for email and text notifications of posts and updates to posts — available in the column to the right.
 Notifications go out with a minute or two of a post being made.
-I use Twitter for intra-day notices when something significant happens, but a small lag is unavoidable.
+I try to use Twitter for intra-day notices when something significant happens, but a small lag is unavoidable.
 Members are strongly encouraged to follow @pebblewriter and, for intraday trade alerts, @pebbletrades.

 I don’t usually post when things are right on track.
 I use these periods to update my charts — a constant process.
-But, I try to post as quickly as possible when I change positions.
+But, I try to post as quickly as possible when I change my outlook.
 There’s usually a lag of 2-3 minutes, because that’s how long it takes to make a chart presentable, post it the website, and add a few thoughts.
 But, if you’ve been following along, you’re probably already aware that some line just got crossed or price target reached.

 If you’re an active trader, or simply have too much time on your hands, I recommend refreshing the web page often.
 Some days are dull or the markets are trending, and I’ll only post first thing in the morning.
-Other days, especially when it’s choppy, I might post 8-10+ times with thoughts on intra-day swings.
+Other days, especially when it’s choppy, I might post several times with thoughts on intra-day swings.
 It’s up to you how to use the information.

-If you ever find yourself wondering why I haven’t updated a post even though one of my forecasts is stinking up the joint, odds are I’m studying it intently and/or preparing a new update.
+If you find yourself wondering why I haven’t updated a post even though one of my forecasts is stinking up the joint, odds are I’m studying it intently and/or preparing a new update.
 Please be patient.
 Also, I can’t watch every market every moment of every day; so, I’ll occasionally miss stuff while shuttling a daughter to school or a volleyball match.
 But, I do my best to stay connected and will let folks know if I’m going to be out of pocket very long.